gsmainclusivetechlab/compliance-docs/docs/testcases/tclist.md

 ---
-title: ITP Test Cases
+title: Mobile Money API Compliance Test Cases
 sidebar_label: List of Test Cases
 ---

-Where an ITP [Use Case](/testcases/intro) represents the different goals that actors within the system might have, a _test case_ represents a specific path taken to achieve a goal.
+Where a Compliance [Use Case](/testcases/intro) represents the different goals that actors within the system might have, a _test case_ represents a specific path taken to achieve a goal.
 Test cases are separated into "_happy_" and "_unhappy_" so that they cover all the possibilities for a use case.
 Tests typically include